Morton Music Logo

 Three songs from the Torres Strait Islands to the north of Australia.
 Comprises Monkey and Turtle, Trade Winds and Morning Tide.
 Good for use in classrooms or with choirs at elementary or high school level.

 The SATB version is for unaccompanied choir.
-The treble version has a piano accompaniment.
+The treble version (SA) has a piano accompaniment.

-Recordings of first piece “Monkey and a Turtle” and second piece “Trade Winds” are from Great Southern Spirits by The Australian Voices.
+Recordings are from Great Southern Spirits (1994) by The Australian Voices.

 Losing the Plot (SSA)